2013 Canning riots: Background

-On 19 February 2013, shortly after midnight, Indian Standard Time, a Muslim Imam from Ghutiari Sharif in Canning subdivision was returning from a religious congregation at Jamtala in Jaynagar, in a motorcycle along with a colleague.
-When they reached Naliakhali around 2 a.m., they were intercepted by a gang of waylayers, who robbed the cleric and shot him.
-According to police sources the cleric was reportedly carrying ₹ 1,150,000 in cash that was looted by the unidentified gunmen.
-The altercation resulted in the death of the Imam, although his companion managed to flee after sustaining injuries.
+On 19 February 2013, shortly after midnight, Indian Standard Time, a Muslim imam from Ghutiari Sharif in Canning subdivision was returning from a religious congregation at Jamtala in Jaynagar, in a motorcycle along with a colleague.
+When they reached Naliakhali around 2 a.m., they were intercepted by a gang who robbed the cleric and shot him.
+According to police sources, the cleric was reportedly carrying ₹ 1,150,000 in cash that was looted by the unidentified gunmen.

+The altercation resulted in the death of the imam, although his companion managed to flee after sustaining injuries.
 At dawn, the driver of the first bus from Golabari to Canning discovered the body and intimated the Canning police station.
 Several other bus drivers travelling on that route communicated their findings to the police station.
 The police initially took the incident casually and made no effort to visit Naliakhali.
-Police has so far not been able to trace the culprits or even the motive behind the murder and with the murder of another Muslim cleric with large followers in the same district emotionally charged the locals.
+Police were unable able to trace the culprits or even the motive behind the murder.
+The murder of a Muslim cleric with a large following in the same district emotionally charged the locals.